 Naomi Klein: Video of my speech on the myth of “ethical oil” at the #nokxl rally in DC last weekend: here.

-Interview with Peter Bouckaert who discovered Libyan Torture Files with U.S./British Ties: here.
+Peter Bouckaert discovered Libyan torture files with U.S./British Ties: here.

 The Military Assault on Global Climate.
 H. Patricia Hynes, Truthout: “By every measure, the Pentagon is the largest institutional user of petroleum products and energy … Yet, the Pentagon has a blanket exemption in all international climate agreements … Any talk of climate change which does not include the military is nothing but hot air, according to Sara Flounders.
 It’s a loophole [in the Kyoto Convention on Climate Change] big enough to drive a tank through, according to the report, ‘A Climate of War.’
 At the outset of the Iraq war in March 2003, the Army estimated it would need more than 40 million gallons of gasoline for three weeks of combat, exceeding the total quantity used by all Allied forces in the four years of World War 1.
 Among the Army’s armamentarium were 2,000 staunch M-1 Abrams tanks fired up for the war and burning 250 gallons of fuel per hour”: here.